Think with Enlab

 $Env:ASPNETCORE_ENVIRONMENT = "Your environment name"

 It is possible to add more appsettings.{Environment}.json for your Environment if needed.
-See my implementation for “Staging” environment as follows:
+See my implementation for the “Staging” environment as follows:

 .net core config example 2.2 5